SlimeKnights/slimeknights.github.io/faq/index.md

 If its a future version, we are already aware that version exists and are considering the porting in the future, see the above FAQ entry.
 If Tinkers' Construct skipped a Minecraft version, we have no plans to backport to it, so don't ask.
 We additionally have no plans to backport features from newer versions of Tinkers' Construct to older versions.

-Note for 1.16.4 and 1.18.1 specifically, we require features from some of the latest Forge builds, which are only on newer minor versions.
-There is no reason you should still be on the earlier version as most mods have ported by this time.
-If you wish to still use 1.18.1 specifically, we have builds there, just accept that there are bugs.
-For 1.17, we opted to skip to 1.18 as we would rather not port the mod to 1.17 then immediately abandon it leaving users with potential bugs, we do not have time to maintain the mod for 3 versions (even 2 is a lot).

 ## Can I port Tinkers' Construct to X?

-We do not give permission to port Tinkers' Construct to any other Minecraft edition on Minecraft Java for Forge or NeoForge as long as the mod is still actively being developed.
+We do not give permission to port Tinkers' Construct to any future Minecraft edition on Minecraft Java for Forge or NeoForge as long as the mod is still actively being developed.
 Actively being developed can be loosely defined as any activity on the mod's GitHub or Discord by the authors, including just commenting on GitHub issues.
 If in doubt, feel free to reach out on discord.
 The reason for this blanket "no permission" statement is if the mod is not currently ported, that means we have a reason it is not ported.
 This is often related to wanting to stabilize older versions before moving onto newer versions, along with time constraints.
 You are free to reach out to ask how you can help with the port, but we are not interested in people making their own forks that are not under the official project.
 We currently are undecided on how we will handle the Forge and NeoForge split on 1.20.1+; once we decide we may add Forge post 1.20.1 to the list of platforms we do not support that others may fork into.

 You are free to fork the mod if you wish to port to a platform we do not support, such as Fabric, Bedrock, or alike.
+Additionally, you are free to port to or fork an existing version for an older version we no longer support.
 If you do so however, we require you to name the project something other than "Tinkers' Construct" to prevent confusion for the end users expecting it to be the same project.
-Existing projects with the name "Tinkers' Construct" that are not made by SlimeKnights received permission before this policy was made or otherwise have an exception due to personally knowing one of the devs.
+The Bedrock Edition by Feed the Beast is an exception to this policy due to explicate permission from the devs.

 You may reuse code and assets from Tinkers' Construct to make such a fork happen, as those are under the MIT license.
 Additionally, if you have a public release or a code repository with significant progress, feel free to post about it on [our discord](https://discord.gg/njGrvuh) and I will add it to the spreadsheet.

 ## Where are the builds?
 I cannot find them on CurseForge!